-Readings and Assignments, Syllabus (course policies), Piazza site for questions
+Readings and Assignments, CMS for assignments, Syllabus (course policies), Campuswire site for questions

 Instructor: David Mimno (mimno at cornell dot edu).

 TAs: Maria Antoniak